 I have been hyber/experimenting with variegated leaf daylilies since 2010.
 I accidently received my first variegated daylily from Barry Mathie, the owner of Bonibrae Farms in Ontario.
 I gave it the garden name "As Tough As Nails" and you can see the flower in my 2011 seedlings.
 Two third generation seedlings with variegated leafing, " As Tough As Tacks" and "Modern Connection" are included in my 2015 selected seedlings.

-For the past four summers I have been selling off my unwanted seedlings to friends and locals and donating half the proceeds to Gilda's Club Cancer Centre.
+For the past five summers I have been selling off my unwanted seedlings to friends and locals and donating half the proceeds to Gilda's Club Cancer Centre.
 As I walk through the neighbourhood I see many good-looking daylilies, some perhaps I should have kept for more observation.